yashdeepw/A-tribute-to-Sachin-Tendulkar/README.md

 # A-tribute-to-Sachin-Tendulkar
-A tribute website I made for Sachin Tendulkar
+A very simple front-end tribute website I made for Sachin Tendulkar.

+Technologies used: HTML5, CSS3, and Bootstrap.